cms-WebDesign/LinkTree/README.md

 Once logged in the user can customize the links, background, colors, or text on the page to their choosing.
 Simply save the changes and the website will be updated with the new changes.

+## Setting up the Webpage

+In order to customize the webpage to your liking log into the admin interface and change the default values for the admin objects described below.
 The admin interface has 4 objects that allow customization of the main page.
 Currently only 1 object (the default one) is supported.
 In the future I hope to add the option for users to create templates and chose the object they want displayed on the webpage.

 #### styleEditor
 The styleEditor object (1) contains the following CSS style options.